Felipe Coury's tmux Workflow: Zero-Friction Sessions for the CLI Agent Era

 The good news is that Felipe’s setup feels relatively healthy because it stays disciplined.
 It does not add complexity for the sake of looking clever.
 The improvements are focused: solve high-frequency pain, keep the rules simple.

-That is my favorite dividing line for productivity tooling:
+That is the most useful dividing line for productivity tooling:

 - good optimization makes you think less